MMcBreezy/AdvisorAI/README.md

 This project is currently in development.
 Users can input the area or topic they want to learn and the tool will assist them in planning their learning path.

-## Project Preview

-This project is built using HTML, CSS, and JavaScript.
-Here's a brief look at the code so far:

 ## Installation and Setup Instructions
 Since the project is still under development, you cannot yet install and run it locally.
 This section will be updated as the project progresses.